bemasc/svcb-dane/draft-ietf-dnsop-svcb-dane.md

 # Security Considerations

 This document specifies the use of TLSA as a property of each connection attempt.
-In environments where DANE is optional, this means that the fallback procedure might use DANE for some conection attempts but not others.
+In environments where DANE is optional, this means that the fallback procedure might use DANE for some connection attempts but not others.

 This document only specifies the use of TLSA records when the SVCB records were resolved securely.
 Use of TLSA records in conjunction with insecurely resolved SVCB records is not safe in general, although there may be some configurations where it is appropriate (e.g. when only opportunistic security is available).